CLICK HERE FOR PDF

 The IDEA gives each eligible child with disabilities the right to a free appropriate public education.
 FAPE means educational services:

-• Provided at public expense under public supervision
+- are provided at public expense under public supervision;

-• Provided at no cost to the parents (other than ordinary costs charged to all students)
+- are provided at no cost to the parents (other than ordinary costs charged to all students);

-• That meet the standards established by the state department of education
+- meet the standards established by the state department of education;

-• That are designed to meet the unique needs of each eligible student
+- are designed to meet the unique needs of each eligible student;

-• Provided according to a written Individualized Education Program (IEP)
+- are provided according to a written Individualized Education Program (IEP);

-• Provided to students from preschool through high school, ages 3 to 21
+- are provided to students from preschool through high school, ages 3 to 21;

-• more than a minimal benefit but with no requirement to maximize potential (a serviceable Chevy vs. a brand new fully-loaded Cadillac)
+- provide more than a minimal benefit but with no requirement to maximize potential (a serviceable Chevy vs. a brand new fully-loaded Cadillac);

 Principle 2: Appropriate Evaluation